 - Times New Roman

 - maximum 6 pages

 Scholarship winners will be announced via our Instagram page and website.
-Presentation of the scholarship will be in person at the 2022 Dolphin Park Classic, July 2022.
+Presentation of the scholarship will be communicated once winner(s) have been announced.

 We are the official home for you to "achieve the gold standard with us".